-At the end of “Telling Hands” I was ready to do something.
+At the end of “Telling Hands” the first book I wrote about my life, I was ready to do something.
 I was dreaming.
-I was basking in the sun and wondering what could be next in my eventful life.
+I was basking in the sun and wondering what could be next.

 I put Adam through college.
 I worked the whole time.
 I worked till his college loans were paid off, but that was back before we had children.

 I had been blessed so much to be able to stay home with my children for the past 10 years.
 Bless their little hearts, they needed me.
 We tried Alabama’s failing public school system with all its problems.
 I knew I could do just as good, likely better, at educating them, and certainly couldn’t do any worse.
+They had vision problems, and the glasses that were being prescribed to them weren’t helping.
 So, I started homeschooling my three boys and wanted the chance to get a degree in business.
-I could take the classes online and when the time was right, I’d start a business.
+I could take the classes online and when the time was right, I’d start my own.

-I looked into taking some college courses in business.
-My husband Adam didn’t think that was a good idea.
+I looked into taking some college courses.
+My then husband Adam didn’t think that was a good idea.
 He said it would cost too much and wouldn’t agree to help me further my education or career.

 I found myself stuck with no support system, and half the state away from my family.

-Adam had prescribed to another faith.
+Adam had prescribed to another faith, with a strict Old Testament flavor.
 As a Libertarian leaning person, I saw no threat to his decision taking over my rights to worship freely.
 Over the past few years though, it had and I started pushing back.

-Then, one day we went camping back home in Grove Oak, AL, at the local state park, Buck’s Pocket State Park.
+One day we went camping back home in Grove Oak, AL, at Buck’s Pocket State Park.
 We were visiting family, and forgot marsh-mellows.
 The closest store to the Pocket was fifteen miles away and on the way there, we passed the old Grove Oak store, known as Smith’s Grocery back in the day when it was open.
 The store had been closed for 12 years and had a for sale sign on it.

-Diane Smith was a brute of a British woman picked up by a local trucker on the road somewhere, who settled as a transplant to Grove Oak.
+Diane Smith, who used to run the old store, was a brute of a British woman picked up by a local trucker on the road somewhere, and settled as a transplant to Grove Oak.
 Some local men called her Lady Di, some called her Tits.
-I expected to have to deal with her to inquire about the property but come to find out, it wasn’t ever hers.
+I expected to have to deal with her to inquire about the property but come to find out, it wasn’t hers.
 The old store was owned by her brother-in-law who resides in Atlanta.

-Diane was mauled by a pit-bull and suffered from a stroke, and the years of drinking had caught up with her, is what I had been told and was actually relieved to not have to deal with her.
+Diane was mauled by a pit-bull and suffered from a stroke.
+The years of drinking had caught up with her, is what I had been told.
+I was actually relieved to not have to deal with her.

 So, when I called to find out what the price was on the property, I knew full-well that George didn’t want the old abandoned store in Grove Oak.
 I cut his already very low asking price in half and bought the store outright.